Wildlife Encounters

 Black Bears

-The black bear may not be black: colour can vary to brownish cinnamon.
+The black bear may not be black: color can vary to brownish cinnamon.
 Black bears are seldom dangerous.
 If unaccustomed to people, they will usually turn and run from an encounter.
 Black bears are sometimes known to engage in predatory attacks.
 The rule of thumb is always to try and fight off an attacking black bear.
 Do not play dead.
 Use pepper spray, a branch, stones, or whatever is available to fight off an attack.

 Grizzly Bears

 Grizzlies occasionally make unprovoked attacks, but most attacks result from being surprised at close quarters.
 Grizzlies are distinguished from black bears by their shoulder-hump and dish-shaped faces.
-They are also usually brownish or yellowish- brown, but vary in colour from blonde to black.
+They are also usually brownish or yellowish- brown, but vary in color from blonde to black.
 If you startle a grizzly bear and it behaves aggressively towards you, consider playing dead.
 Lie on your stomach and cover your neck, and keep your pack on, as it can offer some protection.
 If you are being stalked by a grizzly bear in an apparent predatory situation, do not play dead.
 Try and appear as large as possible and stick close to your group members if you are travelling in groups.

 Minimizing Risk